batua/quanto/README.md

 # QuantoPy3
-quantitative and machine learning algorithms and their applications
+econometrics and machine learning algorithms and their applications